 Laura Reece Hogan is the author of I Live, No Longer I: Paul’s Spirituality of Suffering, Transformation, and Joy (Wipf & Stock, 2017), which examines the spirituality of Paul the apostle, and the poetry chapbook O Garden-Dweller (Finishing Line Press, 2017), which reimagines the classic poetic text of the Song of Songs and considers its terrain of love and belonging in connection with how we seek out the divine today.
 She is one of ten poets featured in the anthology In a Strange Land (Cascade Books, 2019).

 Her poems can be found in or are forthcoming in America, The Christian Century, The Cresset, Whale Road Review, Anglican Theological Review, The Windhover, Saint Katherine Review, Dappled Things, Snapdragon: A Journal of Art & Healing, Riddled with Arrows, Poems for Ephesians, The Penwood Review, Faith Hope and Fiction, PILGRIM: A Journal of Catholic Experience, NonBinary Review, Plum Tree Tavern, the anthology Solo Novo 7/8: Psalms of Cinder & Silt (Solo Press, 2019), and other publications.
-Her poetry has been nominated for the Best of the Net and the Pushcart Prize.
+Her poetry has been nominated for the Best of the Net and a Pushcart Prize.
 Her essay “The Brightness of Bones” was featured in Spirituality.
 Laura has spoken on a range of topics including Paul’s spirituality, the Christological hymns, the paradox of the cross, Carmelite spirituality, and spirituality and creative writing.

 Laura earned a B.A. from Rice University in Houston, Texas, a J.D. from the University of California, Los Angeles School of Law, and a M.A. in theology from St. John’s Seminary in Camarillo, California.
 She is a professed Third Order Carmelite.
 She lives in Southern California with her family.